 Our Privacy Protections

-Clearwater maintains physical, technological and procedural safeguards designed to protect your personal data.
+Clearwater maintains physical, technological, and procedural safeguards designed to protect your personal data.
 Access to your personal data is granted only to those Clearwater employees who need to have it in order to offer our products or provide our services to you.
-Clearwater utilizes both internal and third-party auditing processes in order to ensure that our privacy practices and safeguards are effective and compliant with Privacy Shield standards.
+Clearwater utilizes both internal and third-party auditing processes in order to ensure that our privacy practices and safeguards are effective and compliant with Privacy Shield and GDPR standards.

 Third-Party Information Sharing

 Clearwater may share the personal data of our Website Visitors, Registered Website Users, and Clearwater Analytics SaaS Service Users with companies in our corporate family (“our affiliates”) and our vendors that support the delivery and marketing of our services to our customers.
 These third-parties may access, process or store your personal data in the course of providing their services.
-Clearwater maintains contracts with these third-parties restricting their access, use and disclosure of your personal data in compliance with our Privacy Shield obligations, and Clearwater may be liable if: 1) these third-parties fail to meet those obligations and 2) we are responsible for the event giving rise to the damage.
-Clearwater may be required to share personal data with public authorities that have enforcement authority over Clearwater’s compliance with Privacy Shield, and law enforcement bodies within the scope of a lawful request.
+Clearwater maintains contracts with these third-parties restricting their access, use and disclosure of your personal data in compliance with our Privacy Shield and GDPR obligations, and Clearwater may be liable if: 1) these third-parties fail to meet those obligations and 2) we are responsible for the event giving rise to the damage.
+Clearwater may be required to share your personal data with public authorities that have enforcement authority over Clearwater’s compliance with Privacy Shield or GDPR, and law enforcement bodies within the scope of a lawful request.

-Opting Out Of Personal Data Collection
+Consent for Personal Data Collection

 - You are not required to provide any personal data on our public website as a visitor.